justinpage/laracasts_notes/Laracasts/Lessons_1_20/04_mailers.md

 to submit.
 For now, we send in our view, data, and closure function.
 Notice, we are sending in a message and then claiming to use the user and subject.
 Remember, the closure is a callback function that will run on callback with the use of user and subject.
 Very similar to JavaScript.
-We run the unction and then run this closure function for th callback.
+We run the function and then run this closure function for the callback.
 Notice that we are not returning so this is a closure for running on callback.

 ```php